benpickles/parklife.dev/content/config.md

 ```

 > [!WARNING]
-> Parklife destroys and recreates the target `build_dir` before each build.
+> Parklife deletes everything in the target `build_dir` before each build.

 ### `nested_index`